 Peel and finely chop your large onion or puree in food processor with the metal blade on.

 Once meat thermometer shows meat is halfway done or medium done – add your spice mixture together with your onion – pureed or finely chopped – Blend all in well together with meat.

 Reduce heat and allow to simmer, covered – for at least another 3 – 4 hours.

 As meat approaches doneness – it will be so very tender – delicious!
 Cook on very low simmer until you are able to break up and shred meat apart with a metal spoon, fork or egg lifter so that it looks like shredded or pulled beef.
 Continue doing this until liquids have evaporated but meat is still very moist with all its lovely juices still intact.
 Set meat aside.

-3 whole Bell peppers, shredded – You may add a variety colours
+3 whole Bell peppers, shredded – You may add a variety of colours

-sweet corn off the cob (optional) may replace yellow Bell peppers for color
+sweet corn off the cob (optional) may replace yellow Bell peppers for colour

 frozen peas – added last to taste – once veggies are cooked.